Gabriella439/nixos-in-production/manuscript/BigPicture.md

   The Nix build tool would automatically infer which tests depended on your project and rerun those.
 Other test runs and their results would be cached if their dependency tree did not include your changes.

 Some of these potential improvements are not specific to the Nix ecosystem.
 After all, you could attempt to create a script that automates the more painstaking multi-step process.
-However, you would likely need to reinvent large portions of the Nix ecosystem for this automation to be sufficiently robust and efficient.
-For example:
+However, you would likely need to reinvent large portions of the Nix ecosystem for this automation to be sufficiently robust and efficient:

 - *Do you maintain a file server for sharing intermediate build products?*

-  Congratulations, you're implementing your own version of the Nix store and caching system
+  You're likely implementing your own version of the Nix store and caching system

 - *Do you generate unique labels for build products to isolate them?*

-  In the best case scenario, the label is a hash of the artifact's transitive build-time dependencies and you've reinvented the hash component of `/nix/store` paths.
-In the worst case scenario you're doing something different and worse (e.g. using timestamps in the labels instead of hashes).
+  In the best case scenario, you label build products by a hash of their dependencies and you've reinvented Nix's hashing scheme.
+In the worst case scenario you're doing something less accurate (e.g. using timestamps in the labels instead of hashes).

 - *Do you have a custom script that updates references to these build products?*